-Barnes & Noble and District each shall comply with all laws, ordinances, rules, orders, and regulations of federal, state and municipal governments, and of any and all of their departments, divisions, bureaus, and subdivisions, applicable to the operation of the Bookstore and their performance under this agreement, as the case may be.
+Barnes & Noble shall comply with all laws, ordinances, rules, orders, and regulations of federal, state and municipal governments, and of any and all of their departments, divisions, bureaus, and subdivisions, applicable to the operation of the Bookstore.

 8. Non-Discrimination